amendahawi/FaceDetection/README.md

 # Machine Learning Face Detection
 ## Overview
 This repository contains a simple Python script for face detection using the OpenCV library.
 The script utilizes a pre-trained Haar Cascade classifier to identify faces in an input image.
-This project was created by Abdul Mendahawi in 2021.

 ### Prerequisites
 Before running the script, make sure you have the required dependencies installed: